 These headphones are not at all stable.
 They move as you tilt your head, which means they easily fall off your ears if you're performing any moderate activity.
 They also do not have a detachable cable, which may get hooked on something and pull the headphones off your head, further decreasing stability.

-The Koss UR20 are an average sounding pair of closed-back over-ear headphones.
 They have a very good and extended bass, but a mediocre mid and treble range performance.
 Additionally, their bass delivery could vary noticeably from person to person, they are a bit muddy and cluttered in the low-mid region, and their treble could sound sibilant on certain tracks.
 Also, they have an unremarkable soundstage and a mediocre distortion performance.

 The frequency response consistency is mediocre-at-best.
 Our measurements showed some inconsistencies in bass delivery across our human subjects.
 The maximum amount of deviation in the bass range is about 6dB, which is noticeable.
 In the treble range, they show some inconsistency and seem to be sensitive to positioning and placement.